discipleofhamilton/personal_resume/Chang Huai Yuan.md

     - <font face="Times New Roman">Developed Face Recognition API:</font>
       1. <font face="Times New Roman">Regarded MTCNN as the basic detection model, providing FaceNet and ArcFace as recognition options</font>
       2. <font face="Times New Roman">Utilized shared memory to resolve the issue of shared face embeddings database between multi-processes and accelerate the performance about 3 times</font>
-      3. <font face="Times New Roman">Used quantization and specific hardware acceleration framework(TensorRT) to get 5 times performance</font>
+      3. <font face="Times New Roman">Utilized quantization and TensorRT to get 5 times performance</font>
     - <font face="Times New Roman">Utilized Multi-Stage, delete redundant dependencies, etc. to reduce the docker image size from 13GB to 7Gb</font>
     - <font face="Times New Roman">Accelerated at least 3 times inference time on general CPU platforms, using TensorFlow Lite with XNNPack</font>
   - <font face="Times New Roman">Developed Auto Tiering AI model for the Infortrend storage systems and accelerated at least 60% IO performance.</font>